nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 9. <a href="{{ '#9.-side-effects' | url }}">Side effects</a>
 10. <a href="{{ '#10.-response' | url }}">Response</a>

-The order of these steps vary and some are optional depending on the type of request and environment, but this list is fairly similar for all protocols, frameworks, languages and environments I've worked with thus far.
+The order of these steps vary and not all steps apply for each type of request, nevertheless this list has served me as a good checklist for most protocols and frameworks I've used in the past.

 In this blog I'll walk through these steps and share some learnings I've had along the way.